 Simeon Boikov is Extremely Well-Known to Police

-Boikov deliberately stages his pandemic videos to attract attention, and they invariably contain false or misleading statements.
+Boikov deliberately stages his pandemic videos to create controversy, and they invariably contain false or misleading statements.
 Russia – Why Ken’s Wrong provides more background on this peculiar Australian national who seems to have completely co-opted the Angry Photographer.

 Suffice it to say that, as always, Kentucky Ken has everything completely ass-backwards on the topic of the pandemic.
 He’s siding, perhaps unwittingly, with the fascists against the democratic representatives of the people.

 Like all conspiracy theorists, the Angry Photographer displays a deep-seated resentment of authority, which translates into an irrational fear of government.
 In his words, “99% of global misery right now is from politicians and media doom goblins.”

 In the Theoria Apophasis creator’s feverish mind, “There are two kinds of people in this world.
 There are people who think that the government cares about them, and there are people who think.”